srinivas32/yabar/README.md

 		internal-option3 : " "; # characters to display when sound is on or off (separated by a space)
 		internal-suffix: "%";

+* Wifi: Displays the SSID of the Wifi AP and the strength in percent.
+Example:

+		exec: "YABAR_WIFI";
+		internal-option1: "wlan0";
+		internal-prefix: " ";
+		fixed-size: 150;

 ## License